Founder & product insight

 The short version

-"What we chose not to promise in Orena" is a planning question, not an appearance promise.
-For we chose not to promise in Orena, the reader wants to set a comfort boundary before trying a new movement in a travel day where a short routine is more realistic than a full plan.
-For we chose not to promise in Orena, Orena can help with focus-area selection.
-For we chose not to promise in Orena, it should not imply that every reader will see the same outcome.
-Use we chose not to promise in Orena to choose one low-pressure action; the guide carries the workflow.
+"Practical context: we chose not to promise in Orena" is a planning question, not an appearance promise.
+For practical context: we chose not promise in Orena, the reader wants to set a comfort boundary before trying a new movement in a travel day where a short routine is more realistic than a full plan.
+For practical context: we chose not promise in Orena, Orena can help with focus-area selection.
+For practical context: we chose not promise in Orena, it should not imply that every reader will see the same outcome.
+Use practical context: we chose not promise in Orena to choose one low-pressure action; the guide carries the workflow.

 Editorial guide